jjcazel/SmarterNJ/README.md

 # My Smarter NJ Clone

 I created this project in tandem with my submission for the open [full-stack software engineer position](https://innovation.nj.gov/join/full-stack-software-engineer/?utm_source=All-hands+job+board&utm_medium=getro.com&gh_src=All-hands+job+board) in the Office of Innovation at the State of New Jersey.
 It is viewable [here](https://jjcazel.github.io/).
-I used the [Smarter NJ site](https://smarter.nj.gov/) as my template.
-I noticed that the `/news` page has some "dummy" text and the buttons weren't working.
-I addressed that in my app by fetching a [public news API](https://newsapi.ai/) and returning any news that matches the keyword, *"New Jersey"*.
+Inspired by the [Smarter NJ site](https://smarter.nj.gov/), I embarked on this journey to not just replicate but enhance the user experience.
+The original site's `/news` page, with its placeholder text and unresponsive buttons, presented a challenge I was eager to tackle.
+By integrating a [public news API](https://newsapi.ai/) my version dynamically curates news articles related to *New Jersey*, ensuring that fresh, relevant content is always at the user's fingertips.

+## Crafting the User Interface
-I created the UI using React + Vite + TypeScript + CSS.
+I created the UI using modern web development practices and React + Vite + TypeScript + CSS.
 I used standard functional components while using React hooks to fetch an API and manage the returned data.
 I'm hosting this on Github Pages and you can view my code [here](https://github.com/jjcazel/jjcazel.github.io).

-Based on my timeline I decided not to copy every section of the home page.
-I was thinking of possibly using a CSS framework to speed up the styling process, but I am very familiar with CSS so the development time was reasonable.
-I would use the SASS pre-processor on future projects.
-ToDo: Add skeleton loading states to the News Page while the API is fetching and further tweak styling to meet best web practices.
-I can also add a database and user authentication to allow users to create accounts.
-Thanks!
+Despite the time constraints, I focused on delivering quality over quantity, choosing to reimagine key sections of the home page rather than a full-scale duplication.
+My proficiency with CSS enabled me to forego CSS frameworks, though I'm a huge fan of TailwindCSS these days.
+### Future Roadmap
+- Enhanced User Engagement: Introducing skeleton loading screens for the News Page to maintain user engagement during data fetching.
+- Style Optimization: Continuous refinement of styling to align with the latest web design standards.
+- Extended Functionality: Potential integration of a database and user authentication system to support personalized user experiences.

-## My code to fetch the News API
+## Dive into the Code: Fetching the News API

 ```ts
 interface Article {